-Your baby’s hunger cues may also be causing her early morning wake-ups, as it is natural for many babies to need to eat in the early morning hours.
-If your baby is waking very early to eat but appears happy, content and well-rested, read on to learn how to delay her cues for hunger and sleep longer.
+Your baby’s hunger cues may also be causing early morning wake-ups, as it is natural for many babies to need to eat in the early morning hours.
+If your baby is waking very early to eat but appears happy, content, and well-rested, read on to learn how to potentially delay their cues for hunger and sleep longer.

 Give your baby every advantage to sleep well at night and through the morning by providing the following:

-- A dark sleeping space – the room should be dark enough that you are unable to read, especially in those early morning hours.
-Avoid using cell phones, TV’s or computers in your baby’s sleep space, as these devices all have LED lights (pure blue-hued lights) that negatively impact the circadian rhythm.
-Even if your baby is awake early, one of the best ways to help her begin sleeping later on subsequent days is to keep her body in the dark until a desired wake time.
+The room should be dark enough that you are unable to read, especially in those early morning hours.
+Avoid using cell phones, TVs, or computers in your baby’s sleep space, as these devices all have LED lights (pure blue-hued lights) that negatively impact the circadian rhythm.15

 Delay hunger or feeding cues